suxess-it/podtato-head-example/README.md

 # Deliver with Helm

- Here's how to deliver podtato-head using [Helm](https://helm.sh) as an cloud-native example..
+ Here's how to deliver podtato-head using [Helm](https://helm.sh) as an cloud-native example.

 ## Prerequisites